pfh/fitnoise/doc/what.md

 Control genes are needed when:

-* Estimating per-sample weights when the group size is 2.
+* Estimating per-sample variances when the group size is 2.
 * Estimating "unwanted variation" in the style of RUV.

 They may also improve the accuracy of hyper-parameter estimates in general.